Ahmed-GoCode/NetProbe/README.md

 - ✅ Target hostname/IP resolution.
 - ✅ Colored console output using `colorama`.
 - ✅ Clean and modular code structure.
 ---
+🛡️ Disclaimer

+This tool is strictly for educational use:

+Do NOT use it to attack, disrupt, or scan systems without authorization.

+The author is not responsible for misuse of this software.
+---

 ## 📦 Installation